 WHY AM I LOOKING FOR AN ASSOCIATE?

 As I stated earlier, I have reached the point in my life where I am thinking about retiring.
 Now this is not something I have planned for the immediate future but I have no plans to be working full-time into my late sixties and beyond.
 My vision is to hire a bright young associate who wants to assist in building up a practice so that he or she can take it over one day.
-In addition, through my marketing efforts, I have reached the point where I can no longer handle the volume of cases by myself and I need an associate.
+In addition, through my marketing efforts, I can not handle the volume of cases by myself and I need an associate.

 As we continue to grow the practice, I will need someone who can come in and assist with the lawyer work necessary for these cases.
-The bulk of our practice is bankruptcy but there will also be some work in other areas, primarily divorce and simple estate planning.
+The bulk of our practice is bankruptcy but there will also be some work in other areas, primarily divorce.
 I don’t need an experienced attorney as I will teach you everything you need to know about the legal stuff.
 What I need is someone who has the drive to succeed and is willing to do the work necessary to continue to build the practice.

 ARE YOU THE RIGHT CANDIATE FOR THIS JOB?